Jacob Benjamin Salutsky

-Jacob Benjamin Salutsky (August 1, 1882 – January 29, 1968), known as J.B.S.
-Hardman, was a Russian political activist, radical journalist and trade union functionary.
+Jacob Benjamin Salutsky (August 25, 1882 – January 29, 1968), also known by the alias as J.B.S.
+Hardman, was a Belarusian-born Jewish American political activist, radical journalist and trade union functionary.
 Hardman was a proponent of radicalism as a Marxist thinker and a leader of the Jewish Socialist Federation of the Socialist Party of America (SPA).
 A brief stint in the American Communist movement ended in his expulsion in 1923.

 For more than two decades thereafter, Hardman was Education Director of the Amalgamated Clothing Workers of America (ACWA).

 Early life

-He was born Jacob Benjamin Salutsky on August 1, 1882 into a Russian Jewish family in Vilna (now Vilnius), Lithuania, then in the Russian Empire.
+Salutsky was born on August 25, 1882 into a Russian Jewish family in Grodno, Belarus, then in the Russian Empire.
 His father was a lumber merchant.

 Salutsky was politicized at a young age, embracing Marxism and joining the General Jewish Labor Bund in 1902.
 Salutsky dedicated himself to the antitsarist revolutionary work of the Bund and to labor organization over the subsequent several years, first heading a union of bank employees in Vilna before becoming the secretary of the central association of trade unions of Kiev.

 Salutsky was a participant in the 1905 Russian Revolution as a party organizer in Vilna in 1906 and in Kiev in 1907.
 His activity drew the attention of the tsarist secret police and led to three stints in prison for his political activity.
 After the failure of the 1905 Revolution, Salutsky went into exile; he spent 1908 in Paris and left for America the following year.